echen/dirichlet-process/README.md

 [![Clustering Example](http://dl.dropbox.com/u/10506/blog/dirichlet-process/clustering-example.png)](http://dl.dropbox.com/u/10506/blog/dirichlet-process/clustering-example.png)

-One method is to use a standard clustering algorithm like **k-means** or **Gaussian mixture modeling** (see [this previous post](http://blog.echen.me/2011/03/19/counting-clusters/) for a brief introduction).
+One way is to use a standard clustering algorithm like **k-means** or **Gaussian mixture modeling** (see [this previous post](http://blog.echen.me/2011/03/19/counting-clusters/) for a brief introduction).
 The problem is that these both assume a *fixed* number of clusters, which they need to be told to find.
-There are a couple methods for selecting the number of clusters to learn (see [the same post](http://blog.echen.me/2011/03/19/counting-clusters/) for an introduction to the gap and prediction strength statistics), but the problem is a more fundamental one: most real-world data simply doesn't have a fixed number of clusters.
+There are a couple methods for selecting the number of clusters to learn (e.g., the [gap and prediction strength statistics](http://blog.echen.me/2011/03/19/counting-clusters/)), but the problem is a more fundamental one: most real-world data simply doesn't have a fixed number of clusters.

 That is, suppose we've asked 10 of our friends what they ate in the past day, and we want to find groups of eating preferences.
 There's really an infinite number of foodie types (carnivore, vegan, snacker, Italian, healthy, fast food, heavy eaters, light eaters, and so on), but with only 10 friends, we simply don't have enough data to detect them all.
 (Indeed, we're limited to 10 clusters!)
 So whereas k-means starts with the incorrect assumption that there's a fixed, finite number of clusters that our points come from, *no matter if we feed it more data*, what we'd really like is a method positing an infinite number of hidden clusters that naturally arise as we ask more friends about their food habits.
-(For example, with only 2 data points, we might not be able to tell the difference between vegans and vegetarians, but with 200 data points, we probably would.)
+(For example, with only 2 data points, we might not be able to tell the difference between vegans and vegetarians, but with 200 data points, we probably could.)

 Luckily for us, this is precisely the purview of **nonparametric Bayes**.*